apache/age-website/docs/intro/setup.md

 ### Post Installation AGE Setup

-After the installation, open a connection to a running instance of your database and run the CREATE EXTENSION command to have AGE be installed on the server.
+After the installation, open a connection to a running instance of your database and run the CREATE EXTENSION command to have AGE installed on the server.

 ```postgresql
 CREATE EXTENSION age;